2024 Solar Incentives Guide for Phelan, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
-You might qualify for several types of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of California and others from the federal government.
-Some broad categories of solar incentives include:
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+These incentives could include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the state of California and some by your specific utility company, county or municipality.
+Categories of solar incentives include:

 Federal Solar Incentives

-To best understand how the ITC could apply to you, get in touch with your local Phelan solar panel installation expert and request more information.
+To better understand exactly how much the ITC could save you, speak with your local Phelan solar panel installation expert.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
+After this, the percentage will see a slight decrease annually until the program expires in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit will apply to you, get in touch with your local Phelan solar installers.
+Your local Phelan solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives